joaquimatheus/landpage_joaquimatheus/README.md

 $ yarn knex migrate:down
 ```

-If you want see all options of knex
+If you want to see all options of knex
 ``` bash
 $ yarn knex
 ```

-4. Now we need to check if the tables and columns is really created
+5. Now we need to check if the tables and columns is really created

 Connect the database that was created
 ``` bash